Document issued on: July 17, 2002

 We recommend that you provide the following to evaluate the material and performance characteristics of your final sterilized PMMA bone cement.

-Physical and Chemical Characterization
+A. Physical and Chemical Characterization

 Physical and chemical analyses are used to characterize the liquid, powder, and cured bone cement.
 Appendix 1 lists important information, including mixing and application of the cement in which the dough, working, and set times are characterized (ASTM 451 and ISO 5833).
 You should identify the main ingredients, additives, and trace elements found in a bone cement composition, along with their respective amounts.
 You should evaluate the residual monomer levels and elution of monomer during initial mixing and after polymerization by gas chromatography or another applicable method (testing performed at 1 hour, 24 hours, and 72 hours after polymerization).
 You should establish the molecular weight of the powder and cured cement by gel permeation chromatography or solution viscosity measurements.
 If the polymerization process is other than the free radical polymerization, then you should evaluate the degree of polymerization.